Alex-Fischman/iz/README.md

 - `Ltz`: pop a value, push 1 if it's negative or 0 otherwise
 - `Jumpz(String)`: pop a value, if it's equal to 0 set `pc` to point to the `Label` with a matching immediate
 - `Label(String)`: do nothing
+#### Notes
+- `int` refers to 64-bit 2s-complement signed integers
+- there are only two registers: `sp` and `pc`
+- "push" means to decrement `sp` and reference the memory location that it now points to
+- "pop" means to reference the memory location that `sp` points to and then increment `sp`

 ### Future
 Here is a list of things that should be possible for users of this programming language to add: